Netflix/falcor/model.md

 json.todos[1].done = true;
 ```

 If we examine the JSON object after this change, we will notice that the change has _not_ been propagated to all of the copies of the task.
+Because the same task also appears in the prerequisites array of task 2692, its "done" value remains false.

 ```
 console.log(JSON.stringify(json, null, 4));